UWF International: Interpromotional feuds and downfall

 In 1995, Anjo and other UWFi bookers proposed co-promoting with New Japan Pro-Wrestling, as a potential solution to their financial problems.
 New Japan booker Riki Choshu agreed, under the condition that New Japan have full control over the booking of the interpromotional matches.
 Thesz, who saw New Japan as another gimmicky promotion, withdrew his support as a result and took the belt with him.
 For Choshu, it was an opportunity to get payback for Thesz and Takada's earlier derision of their wrestling style, and he was determined to show fans that the real stars were in New Japan.
-All of UWFi's stars mainly lost the interpromotional matches, with the exception of Takada, who won the IWGP Heavyweight Championship on January 4, 1996.
+All of UWFi's stars mainly lost the interpromotional matches, with the exception of Takada, who won the IWGP Heavyweight Championship on January 4, 1996 at Wrestling World 1996.
+The NJPW vs. UWFi event on October 9, 1995 was a huge commercial success, drawing 67,000 spectators to the Tokyo Dome, making it the second-highest-attended professional wrestling event ever held in Japan, while its followup Wrestling World 1996 drew another 65,000, making it the fourth-largest event.
+However, the defeats severely undermined UWFi's credibility and its claim to have the superior and "real" fighters.

 Kiyoshi Tamura had left UWFi before the feud in 1995, to join rival promotion, RINGS.

 In 1996, as the New Japan feud died down, UWFi formed an alliance with Genichiro Tenryu's WAR.

 On August 17, 1996, Takada defeated Yoji Anjo at Tokyo's Meiji-Jingu Stadium.
 The damage to the promotion's credibility had already been done, however, and UWFi had its farewell card ("UWF FINAL") on December 27, 1996, at Tokyo's Korakuen Hall arena.
 Most of the UWFi roster formed Kingdom, which would promote a similar product on a smaller scale.
 Kingdom would have a presence at UFC Japan: Ultimate Japan in 1997, as Yoji Anjo would lose to Tank Abbott, while Kazushi Sakuraba won the heavyweight tournament.
+The promotion, however, failed to reach the same level of popularity as the UWFi and closed in March 1998.

+Takada went on to become one of the founding figures of Pride Fighting Championships.
+He faced Rickson Gracie in the main event of the inaugural Pride event on October 11, 1997, losing by submission in the second round.
+The bout was the culmination of the rivalry that had begun with Yoji Anjo's dojo storm in 1994 and helped establish Pride as the major mixed martial arts promotion in Japan and the world.
+Takada later served as one of Pride's most prominent executives and public figures, while several former UWFi and Kingdom wrestlers, most notably Kazushi Sakuraba, who had been a relatively low-card wrestler during his UWFi tenure, became major stars in the promotion.
+Sakuraba's victories over members of the Gracie family would eventually make him one of Pride's biggest attractions and further connect the promotion's history to the UWFi's earlier pursuit of "real" wrestling.